 Nataraj 621 Ruby HB

 This is a pretty red and black striped pencil from India with gold foil printing on the body.
 Fairly smooth to write with, and sharpens easily.
 It’s a little darker, I think, than a conventional HB.
 Not a favorite, but perfectly usable.
-I’ve already passed it on, and forgot to take a picture.
+I’ve already passed it on.

 Palomino Blackwing 4